RepIica/IIFE-Javascript-Discussion-Question-dumbo-web-051418/readme.md

 fibonacciSeq()
 ```

-Final question - Write an IIFE that takes in two names, flips a 'coin' three times, and immediately returns the name that won the most games, along with the number of times that player won.
+*4. Final question - Write an IIFE that takes in two names, flips a 'coin' three times, and immediately returns the name that won the most games, along with the number of times that player won.*